 At least 4.1 million girls around the world are currently at risk of being cut every year.
 The good news is that change is happening.

 Be part of the change!
-To stay up-to-date with our latest news, stories of change and information about the global movement to end the cut, sign up our mailing list.
+To stay up-to-date with our latest news, stories of change and information about the global movement to end the cut (as well as the reason we say FGC rather than FGM), sign up our mailing list.

 Why we hold and process supporters’ personal data